Radaghast-teh-brown/Calculator-Java/README.md

  ## _1 - Creating the interface_
  A graphic user interface (GUI) is a way to communicate with the user of the aplication in a easiar way.
 Tha *java library swing* has different resouces to make GUI.
+ The JFrame, JPanel and JButton are the basics tools to create our graphic interface.
+The frame adds the panel and we put each button inside the panel.

  ## _2 - Functions_
  The calculador does  this operations: